The Absolute Best Sweet Potato Casserole with Marshmallows

 Top Tips for Perfecting Your Sweet Potato Casserole

-- Watch the Oven Closely: Marshmallows can go from perfectly toasted to completely burnt in the blink of an eye.
-Keep a close watch during those last few minutes of baking.
-If the worst happens and they do burn, don’t panic!
-Just scrape off the charred layer completely, add fresh marshmallows, and try again.
+- Watch the Marshmallows: Marshmallows can go from beautifully toasted to totally burnt in a matter of seconds.
+Stay near the oven during the last few minutes of baking.
+If they do accidentally burn, do not panic!
+Just carefully scrape off the burnt layer completely, add fresh marshmallows, and toast again.

-- Try an Egg for a Lighter Texture: If you prefer your sweet potato base to be a little more airy and souffle-like, simply whip up one egg and fold it into the mashed sweet potato mixture before baking.
-It creates a wonderfully fluffy bite!
+- Want a Lighter Texture?
+If you prefer a fluffier, airy sweet potato base rather than a dense and creamy one, try whipping one egg and folding it into the mashed sweet potato mixture before baking.
+It adds a gorgeous lift!

-- No Condensed Milk?
-No Problem: If you find yourself without sweetened condensed milk, you can substitute it with dark or light brown sugar (or even maple syrup) mixed with a hearty splash of heavy cream or half-and-half.
+- Sweetener Substitutions: If you do not have sweetened condensed milk on hand, you can swap it out.
+Use a mix of dark or light brown sugar, or even pure maple syrup, along with a hearty splash of heavy cream or half-and-half.
+Taste as you go to get the sweetness just right.

 Storing and Reheating Tips